pkmn/engine/src/lib/gen1/README.md

   thrashing volatiles should not be cleared if the user misses a turn due to freeze / sleep.
-- **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam automatic-selection glitch](https://glitchcity.wiki/Hyper_Beam_automatic_selection_glitch) does not exist on Pokémon Showdown.
-Furthermore, Hyper Beam's recharging turn should be cancelled if a Pokémon would have been flinched (even if the Pokémon doing the flinching was slower).
-Finally, Hyper Beam being able to cause [Freeze permanent helplessness](https://pkmn.cc/bulba-glitch-1#Hyper_Beam_.2B_Freeze_permanent_helplessness) is not implement by Pokémon Showdown.
+- **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam automatic-selection glitch](https://glitchcity.wiki/Hyper_Beam_automatic_selection_glitch) does not exist on Pokémon Showdown.Finally, Hyper Beam being able to cause [Freeze permanent helplessness](https://pkmn.cc/bulba-glitch-1#Hyper_Beam_.2B_Freeze_permanent_helplessness) is not implement by Pokémon Showdown.
 - **Roar** / **Whirlwind**: these moves can miss on Pokémon Showdown (and advance the RNG when